 10. The Catcher In The Rye by J.D.
 Salinger

 Almost everyone was forced to read The Catcher In The Rye in high school, but it’s worth re-visiting (and definitely worth reading for the first time, if you managed to escape that particular rite of passage as I did).
 It’s a gritty coming-of-age novel, without the sparkle we’ve come to associate with hopeful young adult offerings of the 21st century.
 Plus, Holden Caulfield isn’t half as unlikeable as everyone makes out.
-Read my full review here.
+Read my full review of The Catcher In The Rye here.

 11. The Adventures Of Sherlock Holmes by Arthur Conan Doyle